srekhi/splat/README.md

       end
      ```
 ## Giphys/Emojis
   Previous generations were inspired by art from da Vinci and Michaelangelo.
-In the millenial generation, we have a new, innovative kinds of artistic inspiration: giphys and emojis.
+In the millenial generation, we have new, innovative kinds of artistic inspiration: giphys and emojis.
   ![Notification-removal](/docs/giphy-demo.gif)
   ![Emoji-menu](/docs/emoji-menu.png)